sbliudze/javabip-engine/README.md

-# BIP Engine project
+# JavaBIP Engine project

-In order to be able to build this one you need to build before :
+In order to build the project, the following projects must be built before :

-org.javabip.core project with its dependencies as described in this project README.md
+javabip-core project
+javabdd project

 You can build this project just by executing the command below.